Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Related benchmarks and Comparison

 \subsection{Multi-object Tracking Datasets}

 Different from single-object tracking, multi-object tracking (MOT) does not solely depend on sophisticated appearance models to track objects in frames.
 In recent years, there is a corpus of datasets that provide multi-object bounding-box and track annotations in video sequences, which have fostered the development of this field.
 PETS~\cite{pets2009} is an early proposed multi-sensor video dataset, it includes annotation of crowd person count and tracking of an individual within a crowd.
 Its sequences are all shot in the same scene, which leads to relatively simple samples.
 KITTI~\cite{kitti2012} tracking dataset features videos from a vehicle-mounted camera and focuses on street scenarios, it owns 2D \& 3D bounding-boxes and tracklets annotations.
 Meanwhile, is has a limited variety of video angles.
-The most popular benchmark to data for the evaluation of tracking is the MOT-Challenge~\cite{mot2020}, which shows pedestrians from a variety of different viewpoints.
-However, with the rapid development of MOT algorithms and the limitation of scale and complexity of the MOT-Challenge dataset, it is less suitable for a comprehensive and general benchmark on tracking performance of each method on complex scenarios of the real world.
+The MOT-Challenge dataset~\cite{mot16} is the most widely-used benchmark for MOT tasks, primarily focusing on evaluating tracking performance in crowded environments.
+While the MOT-series (MOT-17, 19, and 20) datasets have fostered the development of various tracking algorithms, they exhibit certain shortcomings for current real-world applications.
+A key limitation of the MOT-Challenge dataset is its relatively narrow scope, as it predominantly features scenes with pedestrians in urban settings.
+This lack of diversity in scene types and events may hinder the generalization of tracking algorithms to more complex and varied scenarios.
+Compared to the latest MOT-20~\cite{mot2020} dataset, our HiEve dataset collects videos from various real-world scenes (12 scenes in total) and includes more complex events, such as fights, earthquakes, and robberies, presenting more significant challenges for real-world MOT tasks.
+Furthermore, as shown in \autoref{table:comprision}, HiEve has longer video and track lengths than MOT20.
+Most importantly, HiEve offers a broad range of annotations, encompassing dense human poses, object tracking, and actions, making it a more comprehensive dataset for human-centric understanding tasks.